sunfounder/ts10l/docs/source/quick_guide/right_click.rst

-After restarting, you can double-tap the screen to bring up the context menu.
+After restarting, you can use two fingers to tap the screen to bring up the context menu.

 .. raw:: html